chunkyguy/PhotoApp/README.md

 # PhotoApp

-The goal of the project is to get first hand experience with building the same mobile app with every available tools and compare them.
+The goal of the project is to get first hand experience with building the same mobile app with every available tool and compare them.

 ### Table